-Ballechin House was a Georgian Estate built in 1806 and inhabited by the Stuart family.
-It went through a variety of owners until 1963 when a fire destroyed all but a few of the outbuildings and servants’ quarters.
+Ballechin House was a Georgian Estate built in 1806 and inhabited by the Steuart family.
+It went through a variety of owners.
+That is, until 1963, when a fire destroyed all but a few of the outbuildings and servants’ quarters.

-Robert served in the Indian Army from 1834 to 1850, during which time he leased the house to a variety of tenants.
-While in the army Robert was exposed to the Hindu doctrines of reincarnation and the transmigration of souls.
+Robert served in the Indian Army from 1834 to 1850.
+During that time, he leased the house to a variety of tenants.
+While in the army, Robert was exposed to the Hindu doctrines of reincarnation and the transmigration of souls.

-Robert, now a spirit, no longer had a new body to inhabit, and was forced to hang around, an unhappy, disembodied soul with nowhere else to go.
-John’s wife mentioned numerous times feeling the presence of and actually smelling the odor of dogs, despite John having killed all of them.
+Robert, now a spirit, no longer had a new body to inhabit.
+Instead, he was forced to hang around, an unhappy, disembodied soul with nowhere else to go.
+John’s wife mentioned feeling the presence of and actually smelling the odor of dogs, despite John having killed them all.
 Many guests and family friends who stayed there mentioned feeling the same thing.

-A group of Spiritualists stayed in the house to observe the reported hauntings and noted loud banging noises and many of the phenomena mentioned above.
-Too bad the place burned down, sounds like fun.
+A group of spiritualists stayed in the house to observe the reported hauntings.
+They noted loud banging noises and confirmed many of the phenomena mentioned above.

 Too bad the place burned down, it sounds like fun.